inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 the whole composed message, becomes the only routine speech.

-Failures always speak, whatever the setting: activating a cell marked `aria-disabled` announces "`<label>` unavailable", and an indicator that could not be applied announces the unchanged message.
+Failures always speak, whatever the setting: activating a cell marked `aria-disabled` announces "`<label>` unavailable".
 Nothing else tells the user that a press did nothing, since the message preview is deliberately not a live region.

 The two are separate functions in [`src/client/SpeechUtils.ts`](../src/client/SpeechUtils.ts):
 `announceIfEnabled()` consults this setting, `speak()` ignores it.